hipe/tmx/test_support/doc/issues/001-test-suite-architecture-and-conventions.md

 order; an order that must be expressed solely by the use of leading integers in the filesystem node's entry name.

+(this convention is optional; but as a practical matter we always follow it for new tests because there is good reason to do so and no good reason not to.)

 this is to say, a priori knowledge of any (test or application) framework and its various conceptions of terms like "models", "features", "functions", "integration" etc must NOT be assumed when determining the "regression